pdlive215/ScannerNet/second.pytorch/README.md

 # SECOND for KITTI/NuScenes object detection (1.6.0 Alpha)
-SECOND detector.

-"Alpha" means there may be many bugs, config format may change, spconv API may change.

-ONLY support python 3.6+, pytorch 1.0.0+.
-Tested in Ubuntu 16.04/18.04/Windows 10.
+This is a fork of the SECOND repository (https://github.com/traveller59/second.pytorch)

+Requirements (see ScannerNet README):

+Python 3.6+
+Pytorch 1.0.0+
+Ubuntu 16.04/18.04 or Windows 10.

-If you want to train nuscenes dataset, see [this](NUSCENES-GUIDE.md).
+If you want to train on the nuScenes dataset, see [this](NUSCENES-GUIDE.md).

-## News
+## Releases

 2019-4-1: SECOND V1.6.0alpha released: New Data API, [NuScenes](https://www.nuscenes.org) support, [PointPillars](https://github.com/nutonomy/second.pytorch) support, fp16 and multi-gpu support.